Stress Clinical Services and Research / Yale Stress Center

 This program provides training in evaluating individuals for risk of stress related medical conditions, such as heart disease, hypertension, diabetes, obesity and other metabolic disorders and providing preventive treatment interventions, including exercise training, stress relaxation response training, biofeedback, breath training, and individual therapy.
 Therapy focuses on education on the link between stress and health, the development of an individualized healthy lifestyle program, and coaching on initiation and maintenance of behavior change.
 This program is located at 2 Church Street South.

-The level of effort for core research activities will be individually determined.
+The Center conducts cutting edge, interdisciplinary research to examine the mechanisms underlying human response to stress, the role of self-control, and how compulsion drives addictive behavior.
 Fellows will work with their research supervisors to develop a research project related to the themes of stress, addictions, health outcomes and behaviors, including testing hypotheses, data analyses, and manuscript development.
-Weekly team meetings are held with biostatisticians, the research mentor, and research faculty members.

 Keri Tuit, Psy.D., Primary Supervisor